Skip to main content

 });

-• texts: Array of text records to update (optional)
+• texts - Text records to update (optional)

-• addresses: Array of address records to update (optional)
+• addresses - Address records to update (optional)

-The ChainName enum maps blockchain networks to their SLIP-0044 coin types for address records.
-See the ChainName page for more details.
+The ChainName enum maps blockchain networks to their SLIP-0044 coin types.
+See ChainName for details.